AElfProject/AElf/src/AElf.Contracts.Consensus.AElfConsensus/README.md

 Initial miners will be replaced as soon as we have enough voted miners.

-Miners will be changed every time our Main Chain turn to next term, like every 7 days.
+Miners will be changed according to the amount of votes they obtained every time our Main Chain turn to next term, like every 7 days.

 Miners count will be changed every year.